sternsecurity/duo-usercleanup/README.md

 The last_login value in the Duo API is for any login, remote using 2FA or from a trusted network.
 This should be taken into account when managing remote access, user login activity should still be monitored.
 If a user has 2FA access and only logs in from trusted networks, this script will not remove them.

 ## Modify Variables for your environment
-### Set the -Filter value to the Duo AD group name and set the -SearchBase Value to the UO AD Path
+### Set the -Filter value to the Duo AD group name and set the -SearchBase Value to the OU AD Path
 $adDuoGroup = Get-ADGroup -Filter {name -like "\<Duo group\>"} -SearchBase "<OU=Duo,OU=Groups,DC=example,DC=com>"

 ### Set this value to remove users after N of days